 Applicants to Haverford (both first-year and transfer) are required to submit the results of either the SAT or the ACT.
 We do not require the optional writing section for either test, and will not consider scores from those sections in our evaluation.
 We do not require applicants to submit SAT subject tests.

 You may submit either self-reported or official test scores to us - we have no preference during the application process.
-You must report all sub-scores for each reported sitting; if you are reporting multiple sittings of an exam we will create a composite superscore for you.

 You can use any of the following options to submit your test scores: